ariesphyo/Prediciting_sales_with_prophet/README.md

 # Forecasting sales with Prophet model

-This is a weekly_sales prediction based on two years of retail sales data.
+This analysis is a weekly_sales prediction based on two years of retail sales data.

 **Data**